Carms-dev/gegi-law-gatsby-netlify/content/cases/constance-v-my-table-tennis-club-inc.md

 ---
 isCornerstone: false
-caseName: Constance v My Table Tennis Club Inc.
+caseName: Constance v.
+My Table Tennis Club Inc.
 citation: 2017 HRTO 205
 description: The applicant alleges that when she began her transition, she was faced with adverse treatment in her workplace.
 The respondent requested a